d2s/Documentation/_posts/2018-04-10-Changelog.md

 ---
 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
 Please add an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding any requests or bugs.
 For more information about signing and notarizing of RsyncOSX see [the notarized info](/Notarized).

+## Next version..

+What am I working on for next version?

+- in snapshots save day and plan on each snapshot task
+- some refactor and cleanup of code
+- cleanup of GUIs

 ## Version 5.8.1

 [Released](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v5.8.1) 21 March 2019.